TempleDev/TUJS/README.md

 Temple University IS&amp;T Capstone JavaScript Library </br>
 Contact the Author @ [ElGrandeQueso@temple.edu](http://tumail.temple.edu)</br>
+Check the issues tab to make sure its not already being looked into</br>

  **OVERVIEW:**
  This Library is a compilation of functions and features that are helpful with Temple IS&T Capstone Client side features.
 You are free to use it and modify it as needed.